 Before boarding an international flight, students and scholars should be sure to hand-carry their passports, immigration documents, and other supporting documentation so that they can be presented to an immigration officer upon arrival in the United States.
 At the Port of Entry, the admitting officer will inspect the documents and give the individual a stamped and annotated Form I-94.

-From the Airport to Caldwell College
+From the Airport to Caldwell University

 The Newark International Airport is the major airport closest to campus.
 Airport information centers in baggage claim areas provide details on the various ground transportation options.